Bienreti/os212/links.md

 #### 5. [regex101: build, test, and debug regex](https://regex101.com/)

-A very helpful site to try out/hands-on regex without turning on virtualbox and possibly making some mistake (or dump files).
+A very helpful site to try out/hands-on regex without turning on virtualbox and possibly making some mistakes (or dump files).

 #### 6. [Pengertian CHMOD dan CHOWN untuk Ganti Permission di Linux](https://www.hostinger.co.id/tutorial/pengertian-chmod-dan-chown-untuk-ganti-permission-di-linux/)

-Gives you a basic idea how to grant and deny read, write, execute access to a particular file or directory of which user.
+Gives you a basic idea how to grant and remove read, write, execute access of a particular file or directory of which user.